skyjake/lagrange/README.md

 ## Downloads

-Prebuilt binaries for Windows, macOS and Linux can be found in [Releases][rel].
+Prebuilt binaries for Windows, macOS (10.13 or later) and Linux can be found in [Releases][rel].
 You can also find [Lagrange on Flathub for Linux](https://flathub.org/apps/details/fi.skyjake.Lagrange).

 On macOS you can install and upgrade via Homebrew:

     brew install --cask lagrange

+Please check [MacPorts](https://www.macports.org) if you are using macOS 10.12 or older.

 On openSUSE Tumbleweed: